santhoshsai3/CMPE255-TermProject/paper/paper.md

 Root Mean Square Error: It is the square root of Mean Square Error.
 This is the most easily interpreted statistics as it has the same units as the quantity plotted on the vertical axis.

 Now we use the above metrics RMSE, and MSE to compare the different models which we implemented as part of this project.
+And we used only the unsupervised learning methods in to implement this system.

 1.Popularity based systems:- This method is all about predicting the top rated products to any user.It is user cold-start resistant.
 The system can suggest products without any information about the user.
 As every user gets same recommendations, it is not personalized recommendation.
 This recommandation system is useful to recommend the new users as initially the user has low correlation with other users.
 This approach has very low accuracy and high errors but needs less compulational power.